TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 with $K \in \mathbb{R}^{m\times n}$ a given matrix and $f\in \mathbb{R}^{m}$ the data.
 The goal is to find a solution $u \in \mathbb{R}^n$ that (approximately) satisfies the equations.

 ## Well-posedness
-The first questions we adress in detail are those of *existence*, *uniqueness* and *stability* of the solution.
+The first questions we address in detail are those of *existence*, *uniqueness* and *stability* of the solution.
 We discern the following cases:

 * If $m = n$ and $K$ has full rank, it is invertible and the solution is given by